 The generator option enables you to use AC accessories without being attached to shore power.
-The diesel generator is a Fischer PandaTM 8 Mini, capable of producing 7500 peak watts (62.5 amps) and a constant 6800 watts (56.6 amps).
+The diesel generator is a Fischer PandaTM 8 Mini, capable of producing 7500 peak watts and a constant 6800 watts.
 The generator diesel fuel is supplied by a separate tank located in the aft rigging area.
-See "Generator Layout" on page 8-41 for a layout of the generator system.
+See "Generator Layout" on page 8-40 for a layout of the generator system.